parkinglot837/f5-agility-labs-nginx/docs/class9/module1/module1.rst

 .. image:: ../images/ualab08.png

-4. On the appworld2024 clients page that opens, enter or select these values on the Settings tab, then scroll down and click 'Save':
+4. On the appworld2024 clients page that opens, enter or select the values below on the Settings tab, then scroll down and click 'Save':

 .. attention::
    You will need to type in the URI below, as it's not possible to paste into the Firefox conatiner.